 Emmbrook – An Unfinished History

 Peter Shilham is a long-standing resident of Emmbrook, a former teacher at The Emmbrook School, and a member of the committee of the Emmbrook Residents Association.
-He is also a keen student of local history, and he has written – to date – a series of four books on the subject.
+He is also a keen student of local history, and he has written – to date – a series of five books on the subject.
 The books have been published by ERA and copies have been given free of charge to Association members.
 They are also on sale to the general public, priced at £4.00 per volume, plus postage and packing at cost (if appropriate, although Peter has gallantly volunteered to make local deliveries by hand, with the aid of his trusty bicycle!).
 If you are interested in obtaining copies, please use this link to email Peter to check availability.

 The ongoing series of booklets details the story of what is now part of Wokingham but which started as a separate hamlet known variably as Embrook, occasionally Emmbrook, but in some instances as Turnbrook Ground.
 The present spelling was settled upon after the Second World War.

 While the first in the series, “Emmbrook An Unfinished History”, deals primarily with the Village Hall and its part in the social history, C19th and early C20th topics are revisited as more is discovered.
 The Village Hall site was the location of the first Emmbrook School dating from at least as early as 1858 although there are references for it in1831.
 The School Room was added to by an Iron Room in 1887.
 Mothers’ Meetings, Men’s Reading Rooms, Sunday School, Temperance Meetings, Village Concerts, etc are all described as the village expanded with the support of local benefactors.
 Finally came the development and rebuilding of the Village Hall.